 Fig. 3.
-Left: Fingertip Space with attached penalties rendered by jet colormap, in red are points that have been filtered out by Eq.
-(1), note that there are perception noise in planar areas.
+Left: Fingertip Space with attached penalties rendered by jet colormap, in white are points that have been filtered out by Eq.
+(1).
+Note that there is perception noise in planar areas.
 Middle: GP for the spray model represented by 20 cluster centers.
 Right: partitions of fingertip units rendered with different colors.